 Corporal Punishment or Verbal Abuse

 If your child has been the victim of a corporal punishment or verbal abuse complaint and it is decided that it would be unsafe for them to stay at their current school, we will approve transfer requests based on the criteria in Chancellor’s Regulation A-101.

 If you have or your child has a medical condition or disability that prevents physical access to the school, you can request a medical transfer.
 Contact a Family Welcome Center and provide documentation from your medical provider on their letterhead.
 The document should explain the health condition and why they recommend a transfer.
 With your permission, our staff may contact the medical provider to get more information.

 Academic or Social Concerns

 Are you concerned that your child is not progressing or achieving academically or socially?
 If you think a different school could help, you can request a guidance transfer when Family Welcome Center buildings are open.

 - Our staff may contact your child’s principal for more information and supporting documentation before making a transfer decision.

-- Your child’s school cannot request this transfer for you; you will need to visit a Family Welcome Center to make the request.
+- Your child’s school cannot request this transfer for you; you will need to contact a Family Welcome Center to make the request.